bbauska/LFS170x/readme.md

 ### Hashing and Chaining with Proof of Work
 We will cover the Proof of Work in a later module.
 However, this demo uses the Proof of Work to show how blocks are chained together and how tampering with information in a past block destroys the integrity of the proceeding blocks.
-In this video, we're going to talk about Proof of Work consensus, and how Proof of Work consensus is used to create an immutable chain of block data on the blockchain.
+In this module, we're going to talk about **Proof of Work** consensus, and how Proof of Work consensus is used to create an immutable chain of block data on the blockchain.

 Let's take a small example.
 Let's say we have some block data and, in the interest of simplicity, we will keep this very, very short.
 But understand that in real life a block will most likely contain many more than just three transactions.
 But on this block, we have a full block consisting of three transactions.
 When it's time to validate a full block, all nodes on the network will start to guess a nonce value.
 What we're looking for is a nonce value such that when we take our input transaction data and we combine it with a nonce value, we get a hash output that matches the difficulty.

 In this case, the difficulty is a hash output that begins with four leading zeros.
 Every node on the network will guess a different nonce randomly until they happen to find one that matches the difficulty.
 So, our node may start off by guessing "123", and we see that that does not produce a hash output that matches the difficulty of four leading zeros.